TauCetiStation/TauCetiClassic/tgui/docs/component-reference.md

 - `theme: string` - A name of the theme.
   - For a list of themes, see `packages/tgui/styles/themes`.
 - `title: string` - Window title.
-- `resizable: boolean` - Controls resizability of the window.
+- `width: number` - Window width.
+- `height: number` - Window height.
 - `children: any` - Child elements, which are rendered directly inside the window.
 If you use a [Dimmer](#dimmer) or [Modal](#modal) in your UI, they should be put as direct childs of a Window, otherwise you should be